Github Actions on Self-Hosted Runners for Kubernetes

 Optimize GitHub Action as a CI/CD solution for your pipelines to build, test, deploy using YAML configurations.
 Self-hosted runners can help you save a lot of costs that you would incur using a cloud provider.
 Go ahead and leverage your own GitHub Actions and self-hosted runners before deploying them on a Kubernetes cluster.

 Caylent provides a critical DevOps-as-a-Service function to high growth companies looking for expert support with Kubernetes, cloud security, cloud infrastructure, and CI/CD pipelines.
 Our managed and consulting services are a more cost-effective option than hiring in-house, and we scale as your team and company grow.
-Check out some of the use cases, learn how we work with clients, and read more about our DevOps-as-a-Service offering.
+Check out some of the use cases, learn how we work with clients, and read more about our Infrastructure and DevOps Modernization services.